fxnai/docs/create/secrets.md

 {% callout %} Replace `@username` with your Function username. {% /callout %}

-{% callout %} When specifying predictor secrets, you must use the following format: `--env NAME=VALUE`. {% /callout %}
+{% callout %} When defining predictor secrets, you must use the following format: `--env NAME=VALUE`. {% /callout %}

 ## Making a Prediction
 If you haven't already, head over to [OpenAI](https://platform.openai.com/account/api-keys) to generate a new API key.
-We recommend creating API keys as global secrets on Function, so open a terminal and run the following command:
+Then define a new global secret:
 ```bash
 # Open a terminal and run the following command:
 fxn env create OPENAI_API_KEY <YOUR OPENAI API KEY>
 ```

+{% callout %} We recommend creating API keys as global secrets on Function. {% /callout %}

-Now, let's create the predictor
+Now, let's create the predictor:
 ```bash
 # Create the predictor
 fxn create @username/transcribe transcribe.ipynb